Pull to Refresh

 1. The rifle line is gone

 For decades the southern half of the Lower Peninsula was the "limited firearms deer zone" — shotguns, muzzleloaders, certain straight-walled cartridges, .35-cal+ air rifles.
-As of 2026 firearm season, any legal firearm is permitted statewide during regular firearm season, including bottleneck centerfire rifles.
+The DNR's wording is direct: the limited firearms deer zone has been eliminated, and beginning Sept.
+12, 2026, hunters can use all legal firearms across the Lower Peninsula — including bottleneck centerfire rifles.
+Note the date: it takes effect at the early antlerless season, not at the November opener.

 If you've been making do with slugs or a straight-walled rifle in the southern LP, you have new options.
 If you hunt public land or near settled areas, that also means more hunters around you may be carrying farther-reaching cartridges — worth thinking about for stand placement and shooting lanes.